Philix27/rxedu_web/_books/sti.md

 completed: true
 started: true
 ---

 # Pharmacotherapy of Sexually Transmitted Infections:

-DAY 3 SUMMARY (II)

 Sexually transmitted infections (STIs) are also commonly called sexually transmitted diseases (STDs).
 They are the infections you get from another person through sexual contact.
 According to the CDC, there are more than 20 known types of STDs/STIs.
 In addition, over 20 million people in the United States are infected each year.
 About half of these people are age 15-24.
 Luckily, most STDs can be treated and cured.